Frequently Asked Questions (FAQ)

 Q. When will I get my Private Health Insurance Tax Statement?

 Tax Statements are sent directly to the ATO on your behalf.
 If for any reason you require an additional copy, they will be accessible from Friday 7 July 2023 via the Police Health Mobile App or you can contact us on 1800 603 603.
-Additionally the Contributor (the policy holder) can access the statements by registering and accessing Online Member Services (OMS) on our website.
+Additionally the Contributor (the policy holder) can access the Tax Statements by registering and accessing Online Member Services (OMS) on our website.